ateeq-khaliq/Codes/Heather/cellranger-readme (1).md

 ## Project Overview

-This project, conducted by Ateeq Khaliq for Heather's Syngenic Mouse Models, focuses on analyzing spatial transcriptomics data from mouse samples using the Visium FLEX platform.
+This project, conducted by **Ateeq Khaliq** for **Heather's Syngenic Mouse Models**, focuses on analyzing spatial transcriptomics data from mouse samples using the Visium FLEX platform.
 The study aims to investigate gene expression patterns in various conditions, including vehicle-treated and inhibitor-treated samples from both male and female mice.

 ## Data Description